rocpengliu/Seq2Sat/README.md

 To inform us of any bugs or requests, please open a new issue or send an email to peng.liu@ec.gc.ca

 ## Seq2Sat History & Updates
-02/23/2024 - upldated functions for scan revcom reads
+02/23/2024 - upldated functions to scan revcom reads
 01/27/2024 - added functions to support optional SNP ploting to reduce html size
 01/01/2024 - redeveloped sex identification and supported sequenceing error and haplotype analysis in sex allele
 08/05/2023 - supported SNPs genotyping and sequencing error analysis